iblue/petaq/README.md

 ### How does it perform?

-It once cut fourthousand throats in once night!
+It once cut fourthousand throats in one night!

 ### Where do I send bug reports?